camerond/camerondaigle/posts/three-types-of-meetings.md

 call or workshop, <a href="mailto:me@camerondaigle.com">email me</a> and we can chat.

+I would also love to hear any tales of this system working well for you, or questions you have about the system, or even ways it backfired on you, so I can keep polishing this page.
+Email me those too!

+And hey, we're here at the bottom of this long page together, so one last thing, between friends, which we now clearly are:

-In the meantime, hey, these are my ideas i shared with you – if you found them helpful and might even use them to appear a More Qualified Professional in a way that profits you or your business, I'd really appreciate if you threw some cash my way:
+Meetings cost money; better meetings save money.
+If you found the ideas I've laid out here helpful, and might even use them to appear a More Qualified Professional in a way that profits you or your business, I'd really appreciate if you threw some cash my way:

 <div class="chaching">
     <a target="_blank" href="https://buy.stripe.com/14k7ta6ozfcE3oQ3cc">Pay Me Money</a>